 Class A: the communication can be initiated by the end node only; the end node does not make any sensing before initiating the communication; only after an uplink communication from the node there could be a downlink transmission from the network server (which might have cached information intended for the node coming from external networks); this downlink communication can be a control type information (e.g., an acknowledgement that the uplink packet has been received from the network server) and/or an actual payload.

-Class B: class B nodes can exist only in networks that support their features; LoRaWAN™ networks supporting the class B are configured to have all of the gateways emitting periodic beacon signals; Class B end nodes synchronize to this periodic beacon signals and get assigned a certain slot for the downlink traffic, if any, even without prior uplink transmission;
+Class B: class B nodes can exist only in networks that support their features; LoRaWAN™ networks supporting the class B are configured to have all of the gateways emitting periodic beacon signals; Class B end nodes synchronize to this periodic beacon signal and get assigned a certain slot for the downlink traffic, if any, even without prior uplink transmission;

 Class C: class C end nodes have the radio receiver always on, in listening mode, ready to capture any packet the Network Server decides to send to them via a suitable gateway.

 From the above definitions, one can easily recognize passing from Class A, to Class B and Class C the trade-off between the power consumption and the responsiveness in downlink of the nodes.
-For class A nodes the delivery of a downlink packet depends – apart from the network conditions in terms of congestion, interference etc. – on the fact that an uplink transmission occurs, so it is not under control of the network; for a class B instead there might be a certain delay depending on how frequently the beacon is transmitted but the downlink packet can be scheduled by the network; eventually with Class C end nodes the network can send the packet in downlink without any constraints, apart from what mentioned above in terms of interference, congestion etc.
+For class A nodes the delivery of a downlink packet depends – apart from the network conditions in terms of congestion, interference etc. – on the fact that an uplink transmission occurs, so it is not under control of the network; for a class B instead there might be a certain delay depending on how frequently the beacon is transmitted but the downlink packet can be scheduled by the network; eventually, with Class C end nodes the network can send the packet in downlink without any constraints, apart from what mentioned above in terms of interference, congestion etc.

 5.2.2 Gateway

 The gateway is a radio transceiver, working in half duplex mode, much similar to a base station in cellular networks, except for a much lower complexity and power consumption.
 Its role in the uplink communication path is to “collect” the packets arriving on the air from end nodes and forwarding them, through the IP backhaul connection, to the network server, timestamping them (with high precision if equipped with a GPS receiver, otherwise getting the time information from the backhaul IP link) and attaching to them a link quality indicator.
-On the downlink the gateway receives the packets to send from the server along with the time it should send them on air and transmits them on air on the radio channel and with the SF indicated once again by the network server (as described in Section 7.1.1).
+On the downlink, the gateway receives the packets to send to the nodes from the network server along with the time it should send them on air and transmits them on air on the radio channel and with the SF indicated once again by the network server (as described in Section 7.1.1).
 From the protocol point of view then, as already pointed out, the gateway is a “simple” relay of packets in uplink and downlink to/from the network server.
 However, it is pointed out that the gateway, as the end nodes, must respect the regulation especially as concerns the duty cycle restrictions.
 So, on the control plane the gateway is reporting quite some information on the network status and its status (e.g., packets dropped because of the restriction on time on air, packets received with errors, e.g. because of a failed cyclic redundancy check, level of interference in the different radio channels) to the Network Server.
 The network server, based on this information can optimize the network and, for example, send suitable protocol commands to allocate the end nodes on the best (in terms of lower interference and traffic) radio channels.